YONGHUNI/Breathe-Buffalo/README.md

-# UB-Clean-Dash
+# Breathe Buffalo

-**UB-Clean-Dash** is a dashboard-style web application developed for the UB Air Monitoring project.
+**Breathe Buffalo** is a dashboard-style web application developed for the UB Air Monitoring project.
 This dashboard is a key dissemination product for the community-based participatory research (CBPR) study focused on air quality in Buffalo’s African-American community, particularly on the east side of Buffalo, New York.

 ## Project Background